 The AI analyses each individual patient’s data by using validated algorithms and provides a list of highlighted patients with elevated risks for certain events such as unplanned hospitalisation, rapid frailty progression or falls.
 This is information that can be used to better prioritise or to actively reach out to those at high risk for targeted prevention.

-It is fully configurable enabling clinicians to define the most important events, outcomes, and patient target groups to predict
+It is fully configurable enabling clinicians to define the most important events, outcomes, and patient target groups to predict.

-HN’s research shows that many unplanned clinical events – including deaths in patients with chronic conditions – are to a large part predictable events.
+HN’s research shows that many unplanned clinical events – including deaths in patients with chronic conditions – are to a large part predictable and preventable events.
 This means they can be anticipated well in advance and prevented.

 Eight out of ten patients who will experience an unplanned hospitalisation can be identified while they are still at home, and while there is time to provide preventive support.